 DONALD (DON) STEPHEN PORTER, AIA (1947-)

-Around 1983 - The Kenneth Hawn Residence, Carmel Road, Charlotte NC.
+Around 1983 - The Kenneth and Patricia Hawn Residence, 4842 Carmel Road, Charlotte NC.
 Sold, destroyed, traditional new house built in 2006.

-Around 1985 - The Tom and Charlotte Lockwood Residence, 5909 Masters Court, at the Carmel Country Club, Charlotte.
+1988 - The Tom and Charlotte Lockwood Residence, 5909 Masters Court, Charlotte NC.
+Located at the Carmel Country Club.
 Built by Ray Helms of Monroe NC.
 The Lockwoods were from the Modernist community of Columbus IN.
 Sold in 2020 to Martha and Daniel Thomas, who destroyed it for a new house.

 Sources include: Don Porter.